Skip to main content

-For the second consecutive year, Minda was proud to be a gold sponsor of the South Australian Council on Intellectual Disability (SACID) Leading Through Inclusion Conference.
+For the second consecutive year, Minda was proud to be a gold sponsor of the South Australian Council on Intellectual Disability (SACID) Leading Through Inclusion Conference, held at the Hilton Hotel last month.

-Chief Executive David Panter presented at the conference, using the valuable opportunity to highlight Minda’s strong and growing partnership with SACID.
+The conference empowers people with intellectual disability by providing a strong platform where they can be seen, heard, and understood.
+Minda Chief Executive David Panter presented at the event, using the valuable opportunity to highlight the organisation’s strong and growing partnership with SACID.

 “Minda continues to work closely with SACID, particularly in advocating for improvements to the NDIS to ensure it truly meets the needs of people with intellectual disability.”

 “SACID provides a safe place to share our thoughts and opinions.
-It’s nice to know there’s a group that listens and helps us speak out when we need support.”
+It’s nice to know there’s a group that listens and helps us speak out when we need support,” Bev said.

 Bev also regularly attends SACID workshops held at Minda’s Brighton Neighbourhood, which focus on important life topics such as client rights, online safety and building relationships.